RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 If the report is created, but not displayed, check the config file line- REPORT_FILE_DISPLAY_APP

-If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
-There may be something wrong with the config file line- REPORT_FILE_PATH
+If no report file is generated, look at the terminal window for error messages that will help you fix the problem.
+There may be something wrong with the config file line- REPORT_FILE_PATH.

-If the black console windows displays the message- RM-Python-config.ini file contains a format error
-See the section below.
+If the terminal windows displays the message: RM-Python-config.ini file contains a format error, see the section below.

-If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the py file from the command line.
-The window will not close and you'll be able to read any error messages.
+If no report file is generated and the black command console window closes before you can read it, try first opening a command line console, cd'ing to the folder containing the py file and then running the py file from the command line.
+The window will not close and you will be able to read any error messages.

 =========-
 Error message:
-RM-Python-config.ini file contains a format error

-Start over with the supplied config file and make sure that works, Then make your edits one by one to identify the problem.
+RM-Python-config.ini file contains a format error Examine th efile visually and chek to see that it follows the rules mentioned above.
+If all else fails, start over with the supplied config file and make sure that it works, Then make your edits one by one to identify the problem.
 You may want to look at- https://en.wikipedia.org/wiki/INI_file

 ===========-
 Error Message:
 Tried to create duplicate Name in XML.

-This will be generated when the first source is processed.
+This message will be shown when the first source is processed.
 It is generated before any database change is made.

 This problem can usually be avoided by reordering the lines in the mapping.

 Example:
+BAD
 CITATION_MAPPING =
   Field_1     >     Field_2
   Field_2     >     Field_1